Mimocro/IRFNet-and-CUGAN-in-simple-cli/README.md

   -i INPUT, --input INPUT
                         Path to input video file or dir with images (use --input_type to choose type of input) -o OUTPUT, --output OUTPUT
+  --no_segments         Do not process by segments --segment_l SEGMENT_L
+  -c C                  Path to txt file inside same folder as output, to continue process.
   --input_type {video,images}
   --base_fps BASE_FPS   Used only if input is dir with images, by default it is 23.97602397602398 (equialent to
                         24000/1001)
   --images_ext IMAGES_EXT
+  --gpu_decode
+  --gpu_encode
   --upscaler_model {pro-conservative,pro-denoise3x,pro-no-denoise}
                         Model type, right file will be choised by upscale factor -m {upscale,interpolate,upscale-interpolate,interpolate-upscale}, --mode {upscale,interpolate,upscale-interpolate,interpolate-upscale}